 What needs to happen for social distancing to eventually end?

 State and local authorities are carefully tracking the occurrence of COVID-19 in each community.
 Once the number of cases starts to decline, federal, state, and local authorities will consider how to reduce social distancing and will likely do so gradually.
 The White House has released a three-phased approach to help state and local officials determine how and when to scale back social distancing guidance and continue to protect public health.
 Follow the advice of local public health authorities and continue healthy habits like washing your hands and avoiding touching your face.

 Will warmer weather mean fewer cases of novel coronavirus?

-COVID-19 is a new virus in humans, so it is too early to predict whether it will become seasonal.
-If it behaves like other respiratory viruses, including flu, it could abate as the weather gets warmer and become part of the usual cold and flu season.
-But scientists do not yet have enough information to know for certain.
-That’s why ongoing research to develop vaccines and antiviral drugs that are effective against coronaviruses is so important.
+COVID-19 is a new disease in humans, so it is too early to predict whether it will become seasonal.
+If it behaves like other respiratory diseases, including flu, it could abate as the weather gets warmer but then have a resurgence and become part of the annual cold and flu season.
+But scientists do not yet have enough information to know for certain and is why ongoing research to develop vaccines and antiviral drugs that are effective against coronaviruses is so important.

-Learn the most current information about 2019 novel coronavirus (COVID-19, previously known as 2019-nCoV) including outbreak locations, risk assessment, and travel guidance
+Learn the most current information about 2019 novel coronavirus (COVID-19) including outbreak locations, risk assessment, and travel guidance